CLICK HERE TO LEARN MORE ABOUT ATM 2025, STR LAWSUIT & SEASONAL COMMUNITY DESIGNATION

 • High variations in the average monthly variation of employment in the sector over the full year, in relation to the municipality’s minimum employment threshold.

 OUR OPINION: We fully support the town and the Grape Family in defending the use of their home as a traditional NVR.
 The time has come.
-Let's VOTE YES AND PASS ARTICLE 66 to put this all behind us and move forward focused on the increasingly critical issues facing all of us on the island we love.
+Hopefully the judge's ruling will allow us to put this all behind and move forward focused on the increasingly critical issues facing all of us on the island we love.

 Kathy Baird for Nantucket Together